Welcome to the South African Genetics Society

 Clint is a population- and quantitative geneticist, with a specific research interest in how various microevolutionary forces impact genomic diversity and phenotypic development.
 Although fundamental in nature, my research finds application in animal breeding and production, conservation management, and sustainable agriculture.
 Currently, his research group is resident in the Department of Genetics at Stellenbosch University, where he also teach undergraduate and advanced modules in genetics.

-Trained as a biosystematist I am interested in fungal taxonomy, biodiversity and conservation.
-My research group is involved in applied projects where fungi can be used for industrial or medicinal uses, or causes problems as human or plant pathogens.
+Trained as a biosystematist Marieka is interested in fungal taxonomy, biodiversity and conservation.
+Her research group is involved in applied projects where fungi can be used for industrial or medicinal uses, or causes problems as human or plant pathogens.

 Prof. Marieka Gryzenhout